|Model tested:||Volkswagen Golf 1.0 TSI Match|

 The front seats are comfy, supportive and come with height-adjustable seat belts, and it’s the same in the back too: great head and leg room and, despite this, the boot is pretty commodious as well.
 It can stow 380 litres with the seats up or 1270 litres with them down, with practicality boosted by a split-level floor.
 Add decent all-round visibility to the mix (the small door mirrors aside), as well as a decent array of cubby holes, and it’s hard to mark the Golf’s cabin down for anything significant.

-The Golf comes with 1.0 or 1.5-litre petrol engines and 1.6 or 2.0-litre diesels, all turbocharged.
+The Golf comes with 1.0 or 1.5-litre petrol engines and 1.6 or 2.0-litre diesels, both turbocharged.
+And now you have the option of selecting the Electric GTE.
 The 999cc petrol engine tested here provides far more zip than you’d think possible and, while it’s surpisingly muscular, the change-up light on the dash is annoyingly optimistic.
 Very smooth and refined, with well-weighted steering, light controls and a slick gearchange, the Golf is easy to drive rather than driving fun.
 If you’d prefer a diesel, the 1.6 TDI offers decent refinement, economy and pace, with the bigger engines (1.5 TSI or 2.0 TDI) offering more of the same.
 If you’d prefer an auto, VW’s ultra-slick DSG dual-clutch transmission works brilliantly, so there really are no bad choices when it comes to picking a Golf’s running gear.

 The cheapest Golf is the three-door 84bhp 1.0 TSI S; five-door cars cost £655 more.
 We’d recommend buying a five-door 114bhp 1.0 TSI Match (as tested here) for £20,365; an equivalent 1.6 TDi costs £22,225.
 Even the S trim is well equipped as you get DAB, Bluetooth, the eight-inch touch-screen, air-con, a space saver spare wheel and steel road wheels.